Olivr/terraform-provider-gpg/README.md

 # GPG Terraform Provider

-This provider lets you generate a PGP key pair.
+Terraform provider to generate a PGP key pair just like GPG would 🔐.
+Using [GopenPGP](https://gopenpgp.org) under the hood.

 ## Using the provider